top of page

 What she did not understand, the girl thought, was that watching was what Banni could do.
 It never occurred to her to think that what she saw might only be her imagination.
 No, Banni was certain that it was real, and that it was somehow important.
 She decided that she needed to know more before she shared her thoughts again.

-Sign up to my newsletter for more short stories and bonus lore from "The Girl Who Saw Fate"
+Sign up to my newsletter for bonus lore from "The Girl Who Saw Fate"

 News and Updates